Camichan/kbn_aframe/README.md

 ```
 ### HOW TO USE

-To use this plugin, only use like a default visualization.
+Use this plugin creating a new “VR Experience” visualization.

 ![Screenshot](images/how_to_use.gif)

-> :bangbang: ** IMPORTANT:** At moment, only you can see a box and a sphere without using data.
+> :bangbang: **IMPORTANT:** This plugin is currently under development and it displays only a box and a sphere.

 ### CONTACT
 Please, help me to improve.
-If you have any trouble, [send me a e-mail](mailto:camaratomoyo@gmail.com) :e-mail:
+[Send me](mailto:camaratomoyo@gmail.com) :e-mail: your troubles and feedback.